 5.3 Redevelopment plan under the Is there an approved redevelopment plan for the village under the Retirement Villages Act?
-Retirement Villages Act 1999 □ Yes ⊠ No Act 1999 The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
-A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works. development approval documen locument regarding inspection of the ats.
-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently ☐ Activities or games room ☐ Medical consultation room available to residents: ☐ Arts and crafts room □ Restaurant ☐ Auditorium □ Shop ☑ BBQ area outdoors ☐ Swimming pool [indoor/outdoor] ☐ Billiards room [heated/not heated] ⊠ Bowling green [indoor/ outdoor] ☐ Separate lounge in community centre ☐ Business centre (e.g. computers, printers, internet access) ☐ Spa [indoor / outdoor] [heated / not heated ☐ Chapel / prayer room ☐ Storage area for boats / caravans ☐ Communal laundries ☐ Tennis court [full/half] □ Community room or centre ☑ Village bus or transport ☐ Dining room □ Workshop ⊠ Gardens ☐ Other □ Gym ☐ Hairdressing or beauty room ⊠ Library Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility).
-Nil 6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? □ Yes ⊠ No t Villages Act 1999 (Qld).
-The retirement aces in aged care for residents of the village operator carriot k eep places fiee of guarantee place aces in ayeu care for residents of the retirement village.
+Retirement Villages Act 1999 ☐ Yes ☒ No ACT 1999 The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
+A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works.
+Note: see notice at end of document regarding inspection of development approval documents.
+Part 6 - Facilities onsite at the village 6.1 The following facilities are currently ☐ Activities or games room ☐ Medical consultation room available to residents: ☐ Arts and crafts room □ Restaurant ☐ Auditorium □ Shop ⋈ BBQ area outdoors ☐ Swimming pool [indoor/outdoor] ☐ Billiards room [heated/not heated] ⊠ Bowling green [indoor/ outdoor] ☐ Separate lounge in community centre ☐ Business centre (e.g. computers, printers, internet access) ☐ Spa [indoor / outdoor] [heated / not heated ☐ Chapel / prayer room ☐ Storage area for boats / caravans ☐ Communal laundries ☐ Tennis court [full/half] □ Community room or centre ☑ Village bus or transport ☐ Dining room □ Workshop ⊠ Gardens ☐ Other □ Gym ☐ Hairdressing or beauty room hat is not funded from the Genera s on access or sharing of facilities al Services Charge paid by residents or (e.g. with an aged care facility).
+6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? □ Yes ⊠ No = t Villages Act 1999 (Qld).
+The retirement aces in aged care for residents of the retirement village.
 To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth).